Skip to main content

 What is Chronic Care Management (CCM)?

 The Centers for Medicare & Medicaid Services (CMS) recognizes Chronic Care Management (CCM) as a critical component of primary care that contributes to better health and care for individuals.
-CCM allows healthcare professionals to be reimbursed for the time and resources used to manage Medicare patients’ health between face-to-face appointments.
+CCM allows healthcare professionals to be reimbursed for the time and resources used to manage Traditional Medicare patients' health between face-to-face appointments.

 CCM services may be furnished for Medicare patients with two or more chronic conditions expected to last at least 12 months or until the patient's death and/or who are at significant risk of death, acute exacerbation/decompensation, or functional decline.